Laos partners with Soramitsu on CBDC research as regulated crypto mining begins By Cointelegraph - Up News Info

-According to an Oct.
-3 report from Asia, the project is expected to begin this month and follows the signing of a memorandum of understanding between Laos’ central bank and the Japan International Cooperation Agency to study the development of CBDC.
+According to a Sunday report from Asia, the project is expected to begin this month and follows the signing of a memorandum of understanding between Laos’ central bank and the Japan International Cooperation Agency to study the development of CBDC.

 Continue Reading on Coin Telegraph